Skip to content

 Law of conservation of mass

 Who is Mikhail Vasilyevich Lomonosov?
-Mikhail Vasilyevich Lomonosov (November 10, 1711- April 15, 1765) is a Russian scientist, polymath, and writer who is widely known for his contributions in chemistry … Read more
+Mikhail Vasilyevich Lomonosov (November 10, 1711- April 15, 1765) is a Russian scientist, polymath, and writer who is widely known for his contributions in chemistry by the discovery of the law of conservation of mass. … Read more

 Dalton’s Atomic Theory- Postulates, Merits, Limitations